 We do, however, support Staff's goal of increasing clarity around the design standards.
 As discussed above, the California Gas Report does not currently include demand forecasts that exactly reflect the design standards.
 In order to provide a common reference for stakeholders, we require SoCalGas and PG&E to provide demand forecasts for the design standards adopted by D.06-09-039 in the 2024 California Gas Report and subsequent versions of the report.
 Specifically, we require that both PG&E and SoCalGas provide demand forecasts for the average day in a 1-in-10 cold and dry year standard.
 We require PG&E to provide demand forecasts of its 1-in-90 abnormal peak day and 1-in-2 cold day standards.
 We require SoCalGas to provide demand forecasts for its 1-in-35 extreme peak day and 1-in-10 cold day standards.
-We also require the utilities to include tables showing their current supply standards for both interstate pipeline contracts and storage in the California Gas Report.
+We also require the utilities to include tables similar to the Core Supply Standards: Firm Interstate Pipeline Capacity table in Section 3.2 of this decision, showing their current supply standards for both interstate pipeline and storage contracts in the 2024 California Gas Report and subsequent versions of the report.